cbouilla/minpack-1.1/README.md

 There are tiny differences between the constants hardcoded in `dpmpar` and the actual values (2.22044604926e-16 vs 2.2204460492503130808e-16 for machine epsilon).
 *These changes alter the behavior of the code*.
-It makes two tests fail (does not converge).
+It makes two tests fail (do not converge).
+Without this change, the code generates *almost* the same numerical results.

-The test suite has been updated to consider these as "known failures".
+The test suite has been updated to consider the two new failing tests as "known failures".

 Using a different compiler alters the behavior of the code (e.g. tests fail with `gcc`, succeed with `clang`).
 Changing compiler options may make some